"Unable to run PHP in command line mode" error when running remote MODX upgrade

 If this error does provide a PHP version number, it means SiteDash was successfully able to instruct your server to run PHP code in CLI mode, however the installed command line version of PHP is too low to continue.

 To resolve this, we recommend talking to your host or server administrator.
-Mosts hosts are happy to resolve this, and in some cases we've also seen server control panels offer you the ability to change the "global" PHP version through a PHP version selector, which typically affects the command line version as well.
+Mosts hosts are happy to resolve this, and in some cases server control panels offer you the ability to change the "global" PHP version through a PHP version selector, which typically affects the command line version.

 If the error message does not provide a PHP version number in the quotes, you've run into an edge case we didn't think was possible.
 Please get in touch with support, providing your site's domain name and/or site key so we can investigate further.